heutelbeck/sapl-demos/queryrewriting-mongodb-reactive/README.md

 io.sapl.pdp.embedded.policies-path=/policies
 ```

 **io.sapl.pdp.embedded.pdp-config-type** determines where to load policies from.
-Use RESOURCES to load from the classpath (bundled in the JAR) or FILESYSTEM to load from a directory on disk.
+Use RESOURCES to load from the classpath (bundled in the JAR), DIRECTORY to load from a directory on disk, MULTI_DIRECTORY for multi-tenant subdirectories, or BUNDLES for multi-tenant .saplbundle files.

 **io.sapl.pdp.embedded.policies-path** specifies the path containing .sapl policy files.
 For RESOURCES, this is relative to the classpath root.